 Prerequisite: BIB 1303, 1304.
+Three semester hours

 CHRISTIAN EDUCATION 2380.
 LEGAL ISSUES IN THE CHURCH.

 An introductory study of the various laws and statues that impact the ministry in a local church.
 Emphasis will be given to church insurance, vehicle laws, child abuse protection, and the process for protecting the members and potential members of a congregation.
 Fall, odd years.